billsix/programmingFromTheGroundUp/docs/source/linking.rst

 ::

-   as write-record.s -o write-record.o
+   as -32 write-record.s -o write-record.o
-   as read-record.s -o read-record.o
+   as -32 read-record.s -o read-record.o

 Now, instead of linking them into a program, we want to link them into a dynamic library.
 This changes our linker command to this:

 ::

-   ld -shared write-record.o read-record.o -o librecord.so
+   ld -m elf_i386 -shared write-record.o read-record.o -o librecord.so

 This links both of these files together into a dynamic library called ``librecord.so``.
 This file can now be used for multiple programs.
 If we